Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 4) at the same time, they are easily accessible for study directly in nature,

-5) for them, for several decades, effective field research methods and methods of office processing of actual materials have been developed and are being developed.
+5) for them, over the course of several decades, effective field research methods and methods of office processing of factual materials have been developed and are being developed.

-Based on the foregoing, a detailed study of phytocenosis is an indispensable part of any biogeocenological study.
-Vegetation always begins the study of any natural system.
-In our lectures, the main attention will be paid to phytocenosis and methods of its study.
-Moreover, many of the patterns inherent in phytocenosis also apply to zoocenosis and microorganisms.
+Based on the above, a detailed study of phytocenosis is an obligatory part of any biogeocenological study.
+The study of any natural system always begins with vegetation.
+Our lectures will focus on phytocenosis and methods for studying it.
+Moreover, many of the patterns characteristic of phytocenosis also apply to zoocenosis and microorganisms.

-In a general form, the study of phytocenoses is reduced to solving the following major issues:
+IN general form The study of phytocenoses comes down to solving the following most important questions:

-• Determination of the role of phytocenosis in the accumulation of organic matter and energy and the transformation of matter and energy in the general system of biogeocenosis (a key issue!).
+• Determination of the role of phytocenosis in the accumulation of organic matter and energy and the transformation of matter and energy into common system biogeocenosis (key question!).

 • Determination of the role of phytocenosis in the dynamics of biogeocenosis.

-• Determination of the nature and degree of impact of phytocenosis on other components of biogeocenosis.
+• Determination of the nature and degree of impact of the phytocenosis on the remaining components of the biogeocenosis.

 • Accordingly, the determination of the influence of other components of the biogeocenosis on the properties, features and efficiency of the “work” of the phytocenosis.

-• Determination of the nature and degree of impact of phytocenosis on neighboring biogeocenoses.
+• Determination of the nature and degree of impact of the phytocenosis on neighboring biogeocenoses.

-• Determination of the form, methods and means of direct and indirect impact on phytocenosis by human economic activity in order to increase the biological productivity of biogeocenosis and enhance its other useful properties.
+• Determination of the form, methods and means of direct and indirect influence on the phytocenosis from human economic activity in order to increase the biological productivity of the biogeocenosis and enhance its other beneficial properties.

 3. Definition of the concept of “phytocenosis”

 The first definition of a plant community was given by G.F.
-Morozov (1904) for the forest, and then distributed by V.N.
-Sukachev (1908) to all plant communities.
-The term "phytocenosis" was applied in 1915 by I.K.
-Pachosky for "pure thickets" (formed by one plant species), and for all communities - V.N.
+Morozov (1904) for forest, and then extended by V.N.
+Sukachev (1908) for all plant communities.
+The term “phytocenosis” was used in 1915 by I.K.
+Pachosky for “pure thickets” (formed by one plant species), and for all communities – V.N.
 Sukachev (1917) and G. Gams (Gams, 1918).

-Phytocenosis, like biogeocenosis, should be understood as a geographical phenomenon, namely, each terrestrial phytocenosis occupies a certain territory with its own hydrological regime, microrelief, microclimate, soils.
+Phytocenosis, like biogeocenosis, should be understood as a geographical phenomenon, namely, each terrestrial phytocenosis occupies a certain territory with its characteristic hydrological regime, microrelief, microclimate, and soils.

 The structure and state of the phytocenosis well reflects both competition and mutual assistance of plants.

 EXAMPLE.
-Broad-leaved-linden with liana vegetation hazel forb phytocenosis in the middle part of the slope north-north-east. exposure (altitude marks 250-300 m a.s.l.; average slope steepness is 15-20).
+Broad-leaved linden with liana vegetation, hazel forb phytocenosis in the middle part of the north-north-east slope. exposure (elevations 250-300 m above sea level; slope steepness averages 15-20).

 The tree stand consists of 2 tiers.
-It is characterized by a very high density of crowns - 0.97.
-The trees are closed by crowns and twilight reigns under their canopy.
-The first tier is formed by Mongolian oak, Amur and Manchurian lindens, Manchurian walnut, single old trees of black birch and small-leaved maple.
+It is characterized by a very high crown density - 0.97.
+The trees are closed with crowns and twilight reigns under their canopy.
+The first tier is formed by Mongolian oak, Amur and Manchurian lindens, Manchurian walnut, single old black birch and small-leaved maple trees.

-Most of the lindens are represented by slender full-wood trees with smooth trunks.
-Average taxation indices of trees of the 1st tier: Dm 18-20 cm, Hm - 17-18 m.
-In the well-defined second tier, linden predominates - mostly younger than in the upper tier, and stunted trees, small-leaved maple.
-Insignificant admixture of mountain elm, Amur maakia, heart-leaved hornbeam; dimorphant, false-sibold maple and small-carp are rare.
-In addition, the crackling, Maksimovich's spindle tree "penetrate" into it, the bulk of the individuals of which are concentrated in the undergrowth.
+Most linden trees are slender, full-tree trees with smooth trunks.
+Average taxation indicators of trees of the 1st tier: Dsr 18-20 cm, Nsr - 17-18 m.
+The well-defined second tier is dominated by linden - mostly younger than in the upper tier, and stunted trees, small-leaved maple.
+There is a slight admixture of mountain elm, Amur maakia, and heartleaf hornbeam; Dimorphant, pseudosiebold maple and small-carp are rare.
+In addition, the gadder and Maksimovich's euonymus "penetrate" into it, the bulk of individuals of which are concentrated in the undergrowth.

-The further existence of any forest is ensured by the renewal of the species of the parent stand.
-Undergrowth in the amount of 8.6 thousand specimens/ha is represented by all types of forest stand.
-Small-leaved maple dominates in its species composition, in self-sowing there are single specimens of a dark coniferous species - whole-leaved fir (Abies holophylla). ).
+The continued existence of any forest is ensured by the regeneration of the species of the mother tree stand.
+Undergrowth in the amount of 8.6 thousand specimens per hectare is represented by all types of trees.
+Its species composition is dominated by small-leaved maple, in self-seeding there are single individuals of the dark coniferous species - whole-leaved fir (Abies holophylla).
+The distribution of undergrowth over the area is uniformly grouped (maple, linden, cod) and single individuals (elm, walnut, maakia, etc. ).

-The undergrowth is dense, it is dominated by Manchurian hazel, mock orange, eleutherococcus are common, currant Maksimovich is less common in large bushes, early-flowering honeysuckle, single large-winged and few-flowered euonymus, green maple.
-Rarely, viburnum Bureinskaya grows in groups and, as a rule, with it - single shoots of Amur barberry.
+The undergrowth is dense, it is dominated by Manchurian hazel, mock orange and eleutherococcus are common, Maksimovich's currant and early-flowering honeysuckle are less common in large bushes, single euonymus large-winged and sparsely flowered, and green-barked maple.
+Viburnum Bureinskaya rarely grows in groups and, as a rule, along with it - single shoots of Amur barberry.

-Due to the high density of trees and shrubs, the herbage is sparse.
-In addition to the spring forest poppy, it is dominated by tuberous cornflower, sedges: Ussuriyskaya, returned, long-nosed, Bunge's chickweed, Daurian bedstraw, ferns.
-As in the forest stand, tiers can be distinguished in the herbage.
-The upper one, up to 1 m high, is formed by large-grass species growing everywhere: mountain peony, black cohosh, Daurian and Amur angelica, pointed raven, red-flowered sapling, two-row lily; single Volzhanka Asiatic and powerful stalk.
-Sometimes small densely covered micro-groups form grasses of medium size (forbs), up to 0.5 m high - hairy smilacin, wintering horsetail, deaf nettle, lily of the valley, and small herbs, not more than 0.25 m high: Ussuri skullcap, Franchet buttercup, two-leaved mullet, rooting trigonotis, musk adoxa, meringia lateral, Colin's violets, Siebold's hoof, doubtful jeffersonia, various types of Corydalis.
+Due to the high density of tree and shrub layers, the grass stand is sparse.
+In addition to spring forest poppy, it is dominated by tuberous basilisk, sedges: Ussuri, returning, long-nosed, Bunge chickweed, Daurian bedstraw, and ferns.
+As in a tree stand, a grass stand can be divided into tiers.
+The upper one, up to 1 m high, is formed by species of large herbs growing everywhere: mountain peony, black cohosh, Dahurian and Amur angelica, pointed crow, red-flowered undergrowth, two-row lily; Asian Volzhanka and powerful cohosh are rare.
+Sometimes small, densely covered microgroups form medium-sized grasses (forbs), up to 0.5 m high - hairy smilacina, wintering horsetail, dead nettle, lily of the valley, and small grasses, no more than 0.25 m high: Ussuri skullcap, Franchet buttercup, bifolia, trigonotis rooting, adoxa muskus, meringia sideflower, Colin's violets, Siebold's hooffoot, Jeffersonia dubious, different types of corydalis.

-In addition to plants forming tiers, in the described phytocenosis, so-called extra-tiered plants can also be distinguished, for example, creepers of actinidia, lemongrass, and grapes.
+In addition to the plants that form tiers, in the described phytocenosis one can also distinguish the so-called extra-tiered plants, for example actinidia vines, lemongrass, and grapes.

-All types of herbs can be divided into groups according to seasonal development (some are spring ephemeroids (anemones, corydalis, adonis, lloydia, etc.), go through a development cycle within a month and are at rest in June.
-In others (double row lily, sparkling lychnis, powerful stalk, etc.) the culmination of development occurs in July, the third (plectranthus, desmodium, saussurea, aconites) bloom and remain green in September), by origin (taiga forests, small-leaved, nemoral, meadow, etc.), by abundance (some of them are found in such a significant amount that they form a continuous cover, others are rare, and others are single).
+All types of herbs can be divided into groups according to seasonal development (some are spring ephemeroids (anemones, corydalis, adonis, lloidia, etc.), go through a development cycle within a month and are already in a dormant state in June.
+Others (two-row lily, sparkling lychnis, powerful cohosh, etc.) the culmination of development occurs in July, others (plectranthus, desmodium, saussurea, aconites) bloom and remain green in September), by origin (taiga forests, small-leaved, nemoral, meadow, etc.), by abundance (some of them are found in such significant quantities that they form a continuous cover, others are rare, and others are single).

-Thus, six above-ground tiers can be distinguished in this forest: two arboreal, one shrub (with undergrowth) and three herbaceous.
+Thus, in this forest, six aboveground tiers can be distinguished: two woody, one shrub (with undergrowth) and three herbaceous.

-Having dug a trench in such a forest, one can also observe underground layering (though less pronounced than aboveground): the roots and rhizomes of grasses are located in shallower soil horizons, the roots of shrubs and trees - in deeper ones.
-Due to the underground layering, plants use different layers of soil to obtain moisture and nutrients.
+Having dug a trench in such a forest, one can also observe underground layering (though less pronounced than aboveground): the roots and rhizomes of grasses are located in shallower soil horizons, the roots of shrubs and trees are located in deeper ones.
+Thanks to underground layering, plants use different layers of soil to obtain moisture and nutrients.

 1. a certain species composition of the plants that form it,